AntonBryansky/SCM/README.md

 Calculate guided wave dispersion curves for orthotropic (anisotropic) laminates.

 ## Description
 The MATLAB-based script for calculation of dispersion curves for composite plates as the case of multilayer orthotropic media using (Pseudo-)Spectral Collocation Method.

+## Papers
+A. A. Bryansky, S. V. Panin, Dispersion curves calculation for all-CFRP sandwich composite using Spectral Collocation Method, Acta Astronautica (2025).
+[DOI](https://doi.org/10.1016/j.actaastro.2025.04.042)

 ## Files